patrickbucher/learning-rust/diary.md

 which will make the implementation of Dijkstra's shortest path algorithm much easier.

+I started implementing some boiler-plate code for graphs.

 # Day 121 (2024-07-23)

 I limited tree rotation to cases where the inbalanced node has a free child